Liquid apogee engine: Propellant

 Hypergolic propellant combinations ignite upon contact within the engine combustion chamber and offer very high ignition reliability, as well as the ability for reignition.

-In many instances mixed oxides of nitrogen (MON), such as MON-3 (N_{2}O_{4} with 3 wt% NO), is used as a substitute for pure N_{2}O_{4}.
+In many instances mixed oxides of nitrogen (MON), such as MON-3 (nitrogen tetroxide with 3 wt% nitric oxide), is used as a substitute for pure nitrogen tetroxide.

-The use of N_{2}H_{4} is under threat in Europe due to REACH regulations.
-In 2011 the REACH framework legislation added N_{2}H_{4} to its candidate list of substances of very high concern.
-This step increases the risk that the use of N_{2}H_{4} will be prohibited or restricted in the near- to mid-term.
+The use of hydrazine is under threat in Europe due to REACH regulations.
+In 2011 the REACH framework legislation added hydrazine to its candidate list of substances of very high concern.
+This step increases the risk that the use of hydrazine will be prohibited or restricted in the near- to mid-term.

-Exemptions are being sought to allow N_{2}H_{4} to be used for space applications, however to mitigate this risk, companies are investigating alternative propellants and engine designs.
+Exemptions are being sought to allow hydrazine to be used for space applications, however to mitigate this risk, companies are investigating alternative propellants and engine designs.
 A change over to these alternative propellants is not straightforward, and issues such as performance, reliability and compatibility (e.g. satellite propulsion system and launch-site infrastructure) require investigation.